 Sadly, the GDP figure failed to meet expectations and AUD/USD was forced to retreat.

 Also, I should’ve closed my trade before the end of the week as I promised in my trading resolutions for the year.
 Oh, stubborn me!
 The thing is, as I mentioned in my earlier trade update, the technicals were still signaling an Aussie rally as shown by the bullish divergence at the 38.2% Fib level.

 Do you think it’s the end of AUD/USD’s rally?
 Should I switch sides and join the bear camp now?
 I’d love to hear your thoughts to help me bounce back this week.
 Looking forward to your tips!

 Okay, maybe I shouldn’t have counted my eggs before they hatched.
 Unfortunately for my trade, AUD/USD hasn’t quite broken its highs near my first profit target.
-In fact, it has even went down by a few pips below my entry level!
+In fact, it has even gone down by a few pips below my entry-level!

 Good thing I spotted a bullish divergence on the 1-hour chart, which is supported by an overbought Stochastic signal.
 The Fib levels are still within my original stop loss area, so I’m keeping my positions open for now.

 I’ll watch out for the big U.S. GDP report coming up in a few hours though.
 Word from my forex friends is that it’s expected to come in a bit weaker than many are expecting, so I’ll probably close my position if it takes its toll on risk sentiment later.

 However, if the report turns out stronger than estimates, then I will keep my position open and consider locking in a few pips before the weekends.